-This is part 2 of a convoluted path towards interpreting an old remote labyrinth I sought out and visited in Iceland in June 2021.
+This is part 2 of a convoluted path towards interpreting a very remote and old labyrinth I sought out and visited in Iceland in June 2021.
 This post will make little sense without first reading part 1, subtitled “Trolls, Christianity, and ‘Excrement Bay’.”
 There I introduce the labyrinth at Dritvík, the sole pre-modern surviving stone maze in Iceland.
-Then I get seemingly sidetracked on the odd Icelandic saga Bárðar saga Snæfellsáss, where the weird but amusing name of the bay is first given and explained.
+Then I seemingly become sidetracked on the odd Icelandic saga Bárðar saga Snæfellsáss, where the weird but amusing name of the bay is first given and explained.
 More than just the source of the name Dritvík (politely, “Excrement Bay”), however, I came to view the saga as illustrative of phenomena that I am convinced explain features of the labyrinth there, about which there is confusion and disagreement among researchers.
 The first installment can be found HERE.

 Labyrinths in Iceland and the one at Dritvík